-- hows active registration in one or more courses for an ongoing and/or future session within the same semester), or
+- Shows active registration in one or more courses for an ongoing and/or future session within the same semester), or

-Withdrawal from a course is a student-driven choice although, as always, students are cautioned that eliminating courses from their schedule can have serious adverse effects on their full-time status, on financial aid awards, on athletic eligibility, and on other factors as well.
-Students are urged to consult with their primary academic advisor before withdrawing from courses.
+Withdrawal from a course is a student-driven choice although, as always, students are cautioned that eliminating courses from their schedule can have serious effects on their full-time status, on financial aid awards, on athletic eligibility, and on other factors as well.
+Students are urged to consult with their primary academic advisor and the office of financial aid before withdrawing from courses.

 From the conclusion of the drop/add period through the withdrawal period of the session (see Sec.
-6.16.3.), students wishing to withdraw from a course must obtain a course withdrawal form from the office of enrollment services.
-Copies are also available online at http:// hub.oglethorpe.edu/forms/individual-course-withdrawal/.
-The student must fill out and sign the form.
-The completed and signed form must be returned to the office of enrollment services by close of business on the final day of the withdrawal period of the session.
+6.16.3.), students wishing to withdraw from a course must submit the appropriate online form by close of business on the final day of the withdrawal period of the session.
 In this case, the student will receive the grade of “W” for the course.
 The “W” grade does not adversely affect the student’s grade-point average.
 No credit is given for the course.

-Students who simply stop coming to a class without having executed the proper course withdrawal form within the mandated timeframe have not withdrawn from the course.
+Students who simply stop coming to a class without having followed the proper course withdrawal process listed above have not withdrawn from the course.
 All such students will be assigned a letter grade (“A” through “F”) for the course at its conclusion, and will not in any case be eligible to receive the grade of “W.”

 Withdrawing from courses may have significant implications on a student’s bill and on the student’s financial aid.
 Students are cautioned to consult with personnel in the business office and the office of financial aid before withdrawing from one or more courses.

-Course withdrawal forms received after the conclusion of the withdrawal period will neither be accepted nor processed.
+Course withdrawal requests submitted after the conclusion of the withdrawal period will neither be accepted nor processed.
 Students may not withdraw from a single course after the conclusion of the withdrawal period of a particular session.